TayteCampbell/mutated_codon_extractor/README.md

 Disclaimer: this script was written for a specific reference genome and .gff file for Rhodococcus opacus.
 Minor modifications may be needed to optimize this code for general purpose.

 To use:
-1. Extract the mutation data from your .vcf file and put the chromosome and bp location in a locations file using the format "<chromosome>_<bp>".
+1. Extract the mutation data from your .vcf file and put the chromosome and bp location in a locations file using the format "chromosome_bp".
 2. Extract the bp change from your .vcf file and put the old bp and new bp in the bp_changes file using the format "<old bp> to <new bp>".
 3. Run the program with the .fna reference file, .gff reference file, locations file, and bp_changes file.
 For example: